AKloc/BookNotes/A Seat at the Table.md

 	- Align the organization to them
 	- Boldly implement them.
 	- Observe with feedback cycles and pivot where necessary.
-- Agile goal on work: Do t
+- Agile goal on work: Do the LEAST amount of work possible to hit the objective.
+No fluff.

 **What can I do with this?**
 - I'm warming up to the concept of tasking teams with desired outcomes rather than the solutions.